javaguru/nexus-backend/README.md

 ### 🛸 Nexus-Backend Services functionalities implemented

 * Implements a **BackendService** Ability to request typed response Object class or ParameterizedTypeReference, requested a Rest-Api Backend Server.
-* Implements an **EntityBackend** JSON Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 from the Backend Server.
+  * Features an **EntityBackend** JSON Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 from the Backend Server.
 * Implements a **WEB HttpFirewall** Filter protection against evasion, rejected any suspicious Requests Encoding and log IP address at fault
 * Implements a **WAF Filter** Predicate Patterns protection against evasion on the Http JSON BodyRequest, Headers, Keys, Parameters and log IP address at fault.
 * Implements a **Nano AI DistilBERT ONNX** Nexus AI WAF Engine detect malicious Http requests and log IP address at fault.
-* Implements a **AnalyzerRequest** Analyze content text with a pure Sequential Sliding Window.
+  * Features a **AnalyzerRequest** Analyze content text with a pure Sequential Sliding Window.
-* Implements a **Native Memory Tracking Monitoring** NMT: System calls, Tracks the actual RAM footprint, allowing jcmd to generate reports.
+  * Features a **Native Memory Tracking Monitoring** NMT: System calls, Tracks the actual RAM footprint, allowing jcmd to generate reports.
+* **Rate Limiting:** Implements a per-IP rate limit interceptor using **Bucket4j** and **JCache**, allowing a maximum of 1,000 requests per minute to protect against abuse and DDoS attacks.
+Returns `429 Too Many Requests` when the quota is exceeded.
+* **Circuit Breaker & Retry:** Implements **Resilience4j** to protect downstream backend communications.
+  * Features a **Retry** mechanism (3 attempts max) for transient network glitches.
+  * Features a **Circuit Breaker** that fails fast and blocks requests if the backend error rate exceeds 30%, preventing cascading failures.
+  * Provides a graceful fallback returning a formatted `503 Service Unavailable` JSON response.
+* **Observability:** Both the Circuit Breaker and the Rate Limiter states are exposed in real-time via **Spring Boot Actuator** (`/actuator/health`, `/actuator/circuitbreakers`).
+* Implements a **Fingerprint** Each Http header Request generate a unique trackable Token APP-REQUEST-ID in the access logs.
+* Implements a **HttpMethodOverride** Filter, PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override.
 * Implements a **CORS Security Request** Filter, authorize request based on Origin Domains and Methods.
 * Implements a **Content Security Policy** Filter define your own policy rules CSP.
-* Implements a **RateLimit** Interceptor, allows 1000 requests per minutes and per-IP-address.
-* Implements a **Fingerprint** Each Http header Request generate a unique trackable Token APP-REQUEST-ID in the access logs.
-* Implements a **HttpMethodOverride** Filter, PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override.
 * Implements a **ForwardedHeader** filter, set removeOnly at true by default, remove "Forwarded" and "X-Forwarded-*" headers.
 * Implements a **FormContent** filter, parses form data for Http PUT, PATCH, and DELETE requests and exposes it as Servlet request parameters.
 * Implements a **Compressing** filter Gzip compression for the Http Responses.